nvmax/FluxComfyDiscordbot/readme.md

 These models will go in your comfyui/models/Lora folder.

-### Adding LoRA's to your bot (please configure this before running, has examples already you may not have!)
+## Adding LoRA's to your bot
+(please configure this before running, has examples already you may not have!)

-  #### Manually configure:
-  * open the lora.json file located in /Datasets
-  * Add name of your LoRA you downloaded or use a name you choose so you know what it is, this does not need to be the actual name of the file.
-  * add_prompt: if the lora requires a trigger word place it in this field
-  * file: this is the exact name of the LoRA file with .safetensors, Example: MyLoRA.safetensors
-  * weight: this is the weight required to get the desired effect from the lora.
-    * 0.5 is ideal if you are wanting to use multiple LoRA's at one time, having many at 1.0 can cause mass hallucination on image generations.

 ### New Tool: Lora_editor

     ### update: